-- 4.1.1 The Board is responsible for ensuring proper accounting records are maintained which disclose with reasonable accuracy, at any time, the financial position of the Board and enable the Board to ensure that the accounts comply with the National Health Service (Scotland) Act 1978 and the requirements of the SGHSCD. - 4.1.2 The Board, in regard to the preparation of accounts, is required to: - a) Select suitable accounting policies and then apply them consistently - b) Make judgements and estimates that are reasonable and prudent - c) State whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the accounts - d) Prepare the accounts on the going concern basis unless it is inappropriate to assume that the Board will continue to operate. - 4.1.3 The Finance Director, on behalf of the Board, will: - a) Prepare, for the Board, periodic and annual financial reports in accordance with the accounting policies and guidance given by the SGHSCD and the Treasury, the Board's accounting policies, and generally accepted accounting practice - b) Prepare and submit annual financial reports to the Scottish Ministers certified in accordance with current guidelines - c) Submit financial returns to the Scottish Ministers for each financial year in accordance with the timetable prescribed by the SGHSCD. - 4.1.4 The following statements will be completed and attached to the annual accounts: - a) Statement of the Chief Executive's Responsibilities as the Accountable Officer of the Health Board - b) Statement of NHS Board Members' Responsibilities in Respect of the Accounts - c) A management commentary comprising of an Annual Report which includes a Performance Report and Accountability Report - d) Remuneration and Staff Report - e) Governance Statement - 4.1.5 The Board's audited annual accounts must be presented to a public meeting, not later than 6 months after the Board's accounting date.
-The audited annual accounts shall not be presented until the Audit Committee has approved them in the first instance and then the Board and thereafter laid before the Scottish Parliament. - 4.1.6 The Board will publish an annual report after the Annual Accounts have been laid before the Scottish Parliament in accordance with guidelines on local accountability, and present it at a public meeting, (MEL(1994) 80, Guidance to NHS Scotland, Preparation of Local NHS Annual Reports 2001-2002).
+The Board is responsible for ensuring proper accounting records are maintained which disclose with reasonable accuracy, at any time, the financial position of the Board and enable the Board to ensure that the accounts comply with the National Health Service (Scotland) Act 1978 and the requirements of the SGHSCD.

+The Board, in regard to the preparation of accounts, is required to:

+- a) Select suitable accounting policies and then apply them consistently. - b) Make judgements and estimates that are reasonable and prudent. - c) State whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the accounts. - d) Prepare the accounts on the going concern basis unless it is inappropriate to assume that the Board will continue to operate.

+The Finance Director, on behalf of the Board, will:

+- e) Prepare, for the Board, periodic and annual financial reports in accordance with the accounting policies and guidance given by the SGHSCD and the Treasury, the Board's accounting policies, and generally accepted accounting practice. - f) Prepare and submit annual financial reports to the Scottish Ministers certified in accordance with current guidelines. - g) Submit financial returns to the Scottish Ministers for each financial year in accordance with the timetable prescribed by the SGHSCD.

+The following statements will be completed and attached to the annual accounts:

+- a) Statement of the Chief Executive's Responsibilities as the Accountable Officer of the Health Board. - b) Statement of NHS Board Members' Responsibilities in Respect of the Accounts. - c) A management commentary comprising of an Annual Report which includes a Performance Report and Accountability Report. - d) Remuneration and Staff Report. - e) Governance Statement.

+The Board's audited annual accounts must be presented to a public meeting, not later than 6 months after the Board's accounting date.
+The audited annual accounts shall not be presented until the Audit and Risk Committee has approved them in the first instance and then the Board and thereafter laid before the Scottish Parliament.

+The Board will publish an annual report after the Annual Accounts have been laid before the Scottish Parliament in accordance with guidelines on local accountability, and present it at a public meeting, (MEL(1994) 80, Guidance to NHS Scotland, Preparation of Local NHS Annual Reports 2001-2002).
 The document will comply with the Boards Manual for Accounts.